 Setting the Table

-Most of your wedding guests will set out a table when entertaining people in their home, so why not give them something to help decorate the table with?
+Most of your wedding guests will set out a table when entertaining people in their home, so why not give them a suitable wedding favor to help decorate the table with?
 Cutesy items like matching salt and pepper shakers, or coasters that will complete the look.
 Think of practical items, and also consider things that can be personalized to make it extra special.

-Drinkware and accessories are popular gifts for wedding favors, and can be used in the kitchen over and over again.
+Drinkware and accessories are popular gifts for wedding favors for the kitchen, and can be used over and over again.
 The possibilities are endless as more beautiful ceramic and glass items are entering the market.
 I especially love personalized glassware, and have listed some of my favorites here.
 You can also give accessories, such as tea infusers, cup holders and coasters (see the previous section).

-Beautifully embroidered or patterned linen for the kitchen (such as tablecloths, tea towels, etc) make perfect wedding favors, because you can incorporate it into your wedding decor as well if you want to.
-If you have a specific style, such as floral elements, at your wedding then you can give floral napkins or tea towels as gifts.
-Don’t forget about the guys that will attend your wedding: think about things they can use at the bbq or grill (see next section).
+Beautifully embroidered or patterned linen (such as tablecloths, tea towels, napkins, etc.) make perfect wedding favors for the kitchen, because you can incorporate it into your wedding decor as well if you want to.
+If you have a specific style, such as floral elements at your wedding, then you can give floral napkins or tea towels as gifts.
+Don’t forget about the guys that will attend your wedding: think about things they can use at the BBQ or grill (see next section).

 Edible wedding favors

-The best wedding favors to give at a wedding are edible ones.
+When you don’t know which favors to give, the best wedding favors at a wedding are edible ones.
 Guests will always take these home, and if they don’t, someone else will.
 The options really are endless here, and you can personalize your packaging with stickers and ribbon of you want to.
 See the next section on packaging ideas for your wedding favors.

 Packaging ideas for your wedding favors

 Don’t forget about presentation!
-You can use anything from boxes to jars and cellophane packets for your wedding favors.
+To present your pretty wedding favors for the kitchen, you can use anything from boxes to jars and cellophane packets to make it all come together.
 Try to find colors and themes that will match with your wedding style, and add a ribbon if you like.
-Personalized packaging will also make your gifts extra special, and will remind your wedding guests about this day whenever they see that jar or tiny box.
+Personalized packaging will also make your wedding favors extra special, and will remind your guests about this day whenever they see that jar or tiny box.
 Don’t be afraid to get creative with this — and also keep your budget in mind.

 7 Tips for choosing wedding favors for the kitchen